All Episodes

 I am the supreme commanding general of Operation Chaos.

-Primaries in their way of thinking, the goal would be to vote for whoever would make the weakest candidate for the Democrats come November.
+In their way of thinking, the goal would be to vote for whoever would make the weakest candidate for the Democrats come November.

-We're a big tent party, so obviously we're going to welcome anybody who legitimately has a conversion to the Democratic Party and uh is truly interested in voting in the Democratic primary and being a Democrat.
+We're a big tent party, so obviously we're going to welcome anybody who legitimately has a conversion to the Democratic Party and is truly interested in voting in the Democratic primary and being a Democrat.

 But like I said earlier, we're going to be keeping a close eye just to make sure nothing untowards going on.

-Voters with a record of supporting one party who then choose the other party's ballot can be challenged, but they can then file a counter-affidavit and their vote would be allowed.
+Voters with a record of supporting one party who then choose the other party's ballot can be challenged, but they can then file a counteraffidavit and their vote would be allowed.

 Sabotage?

-You're registered, you can vote for whoever you want for whatever reason.
+Last I knew when it was election day, if you're registered, you can vote for whoever you want for whatever reason.

 Sabotage?